xcp-ng/xcp-ng-org/docs/guides/dom0-display.md

 To change resolutions, you can try adding the `vga` parameter to the Xen command line.

-The parameter follows this format `vga=gfx-WxHx24` (where W is screen width and H is screen height, 24 being the standard 8bpp color depth).
+The parameter follows this format: `vga=gfx-WxHx24` (where W is screen width and H is screen height, 24 being the standard 8bpp color depth).
 For instance, `vga=gfx-1920x1080x24` configures a 1920x1080 (1080p 16:9) screen resolution.